 Professor Mallory Factor KCNG is the Founder, Chairman and CEO of IntraBio Inc. A serial entrepreneur, Professor Factor has successfully launched, developed and/or invested in numerous early-stage companies over his 30-year career, including two medical devices startups which resulted in an IPO and a successful trade sale, respectively.
 Professor Factor has had an extensive career in both the public and private sectors, including as the Founder and President of Mallory Factor Inc., which advises and invests in private and public biotechnology, technology, and manufacturing companies.
 He has served as a Member of the Board of Governors of the New York State Banking Department, the Chairman of The New York Public Asset Fund, and a Member (Presidential Appointee) of the Federal Home Loan Bank, Savings and Loan Council, and has testified extensively before Congress as an expert witness.
 He is a Life Member of the Council on Foreign Relations.

 Professor Factor received his BA in Biochemistry from Wesleyan University and studied in the Joint Business and Law Program at Columbia University.
-Professor Factor is currently a Senior Visiting Fellow at the department of Pharmacology at the University of Oxford, and is the John C. West Professor of International Politics and American Government at The Citadel in Charleston, South Carolina.
+Professor Factor is currently a Senior Visiting Fellow at the Department of Pharmacology at the University of Oxford, and has retired as the John C. West Professor at The Citadel in Charleston, South Carolina.
 Professor Factor is a celebrated author of two New York Times Best Selling books, has published dozens of articles, and is a frequent contributor to publications and media including The Wall Street Journal, Forbes Magazine, Sky News, FOXNews and the BBC.